10 Blind Snakes Around The World

 Source: iNaturalist user Toby – CC BY 4.0

 The most common blind snake in southern California, Arizona and far southern Nevada.
 The western threadsnake (Rena humilis) also plunges deep into Mexico, only disappearing around Mexico City.
-This species belongs to the same 10-member Rena genus as the Texas blind snake and rarely exceeds 30cm.
+This species belongs to the same 10-member Rena genus as the Texas blind snake, and rarely exceeds 30cm.

-Many burrowing snakes live in the upper soft layers of soil, but Rena humilis is known to reach as deep as 20 metres, in the southern Californian realms it calls home.
-Naturally, an important habitat requirement is loose enough soils to dig in.
+This species occupies various habitats, but a consistent requirement is loose enough soils to dig in.
 Despite reaching so deep underground, sightings of western threadsnakes are constant in the southwestern US, so it’s likely that this is quietly one of the most abundant snakes in California.

 4 Beak-nosed worm snake